 Yes!
 You can try it out by creating a developer account and doing tutorials or creating a test app.
 DynaMaker is free to use until you want to deploy your app for commercial use.

 A DynaMaker app (or application) is a collection of code and possibly other resources such as images that run on top of the DynaMaker service and is the result when deploying a Project.
 An app usually consists of a user interface, some product components and drawing exporters.

 A DynaMaker project is the development environment for a specific app.

-Before you can deploy an app from a project, it needs to be assigned a deploy slot.
-Deploy slots are included when you subscribe to a plan.
+Before you can deploy an app from a project, it needs to be assigned a application slot.
+Application slots are included when you subscribe to a plan.

 You can have an unlimited amount of developers in a team.